 3. Intro to your dashboard

 When your install is complete, click through the Admin URL link to your WordPress login page.
-Log in with your username and password (remember the information you kept safe at the end of Step 1?).
+Log in with your username and password (remember the information you kept safe and ready at the end of Step 1?).

 Once you log in, you’ll find yourself in confusing waters.
 You’re now on your dashboard page: this is command central for your website.
 You can do everything here, from choosing and installing your theme, installing plugins, and customizing your site to publishing your first post.
 It will look something like this: